ElliotDovers/Fast-IDM-Code/APPLICATION TO DATA/01 - Readme.txt

 I sent these to a HPC using 'run_analysis_elith_iterated.pbs'

 'collate elith results.R' - consolidates the individual species results and creates the plots from the manuscript

+`model_example.R' runs the example species presented in the manuscript `idm_scampr.R` and `idm_inla.R` fit the same IDM for comparing computation times on these data